yuutayamada/helm-rb/readme.md

 ```

 Then you can install helm-rb by M-x package-install RET helm-rb.
-helm.el and helm-ag-r are installed automatically, so you don't care about those packages.(but you need to install ag)
+helm.el and helm-ag-r.el are installed automatically, so you don't care about those packages.

 For el-get
-First you need to install helm and helm-ag-r package to resolve dependencies.
+Firstly you need to install helm and helm-ag-r package to resolve dependencies.

 And then set below configuration to your .emacs